Armoiries Dardel

 E. Georges Alexandre de Dardel Nicolet branch.
 Knighted by the King of Sweden in 1810.
 The coat of arms of his father, Pastor David Dardel, is similar.

-G. David Dardel He combines his coat of arms with those of the Dardel-dit-Pierron, adding a fleur-de-lys at its base.
+G. David Dardel Nicolet branch.
+He combines his coat of arms with those of the Dardel-dit-Pierron, adding a fleur-de-lys at its base.

-The music you are listening to if you have clicked the icon at the top of this page is "Farewell", a piece for lute by John Dowland (1562 - 1626).
+The music you are hearing if you have clicked the icon at the top of this page is "Farewell", a piece for lute by John Dowland (1562 - 1626).